 Kubernetes networking involves a lot of details.
-We only discuss the plugins in this post.
+We discuss some CNI plugins in this post.

 The most basic mode is kubenet.
 We use –network-plugin=kubenet with kubelet process to use it.
 Kubenet is not a CNI plugin, but it works with bridge, lo and host-local (CNI-compliant implementations).
 We can directly specify MTU with –network-plugin-mtu.
 Kubenet is a basic network plugin, based on bridge plugin, with the addition of port mapping and traffic shaping.
 It does not offer cross-node networking itself.
 Today it is typically used with managed clusters by cloud providers, where the cloud provider set up routing rules themselves for inter-node communication.